February 14, 2019

 - Demonstrate effective caption writing techniques

 - Demonstrate effective headline and sub-headline writing techniques

 A yearbook should tell the stories of the whole school community and no question, there are numerous stories to tell.
 Spreads are valuable real estate; staff must make imperative decisions on what should make it on the pages.
 If any one of the elements described below is present, a story has news value and is deserving of the yearbook.

-Chronologic: If something happened this year, it is more newsworthy than something that occurred in other time frames (as long as it fits within your publications deadlines.)
+Chronology: If something happened this year, it is more newsworthy than something that occurred in other time frames (as long as it fits within your publications deadlines.)

 Proximity: When things happen in or around your school, they are meaningful to your readers.
-Some great spreads have been done about the community, about places students work and places they hang out.
+Some great spreads have been done about the community, about places students work and hang out.
 Your school is also special.
 Possibly, record what the building is like this year, since it will change.

 Footprint: What made a difference at your school this year?
 How many people has it affected?
 What are people talking about?
 Help the students recognize issues or events that impact this year.
 If it has made a difference to your students, faculty, staff and school community, it is newsworthy.